ILERA 2022

 Pros and Cons of regulating platform work at European level: an analysis of the proposal for a Directive on improving working conditions in platform

-Nuria Ramos Martín, AIAS-HSI, University of Amsterdam
+Nuria RAMOS MARTÍN, AIAS-HSI, University of Amsterdam

 Latest trends in Belgian case Law: “platform delivery riders are not employees”: the December 2021 Deliveroo case

-Alexander de Becker, University of Gent
+Alexander DE BECKER, University of Gent

 Monitoring employee's emotions through algorithms

-Ana Belén Muñoz Ruiz, University Carlos III-Madrid
+Ana Belén MUÑOZ RUIZ, University Carlos III-Madrid

-Chair: Maria Alexia Sanz Hernández
+Moderator: Maria Alexia Sanz Hernández

 Just transition and social inclusion, a necessary binomial for vulnerable environments.
 A look from Aragon

-María Esther López Rodríguez, Universidad de Zaragoza
+María Esther LÓPEZ RODRÍGUEZ, Universidad de Zaragoza

 Questioning the just transition in the media: delay discourses of energy transition in Aragon, Spain

-Just transition: framing and creating legitimacy in the Asturian media.
+Just transition: framing and creating legitimacy in the Asturian media

-PARALEL SESSIONS - SLOT 2
+PARALLEL SESSIONS – SLOT 2

 Minimum Wage Effects across the Wage Distribution

-Effects of the introduction of the statutory minimum wage on income and consumption in Germany
+Effects of the introduction of the statutory minimum wage

 Criteria for setting the minimum wage as a factor in meeting the vital needs of workers

-Marcin Wujczyk, Jagiellonian University of Cracow
+Marcin WUJCZYK, Jagiellonian University of Cracow

 The development of low-wage work in Sweden - how should they be measure